 OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award (see "General Information about Post-Federal Award Reporting Requirements" in Section F. Federal Award Administration Information).
-The performance data directly relate to the objectives and deliverables identified under "Objectives and Deliverables" in Section A. Program Description.
+The performance data directly relate to the objectives and deliverables identified under "Objectives, and Deliverables" in Section A. Program Description.

-Applicants should visit OJP's performance measurement page at www.ojp.gov/performance to view the specific reporting requirements for this grant program.
+Applicants should visit OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.
+Performance measures for this solicitation are listed in Appendix A: Performance Measures Table.